sijanmilan/prime-orders/README.md

 ## COLLABORATION, LICENSE, WARRANTY

-* Feel free to do whatever you like with this.
 * If you like this and would like to see more features added let me know
 * if you would like to collaborate or have any suggestions I'd love to hear from you: sijanmilan at gmail
 * Use at your own risk